 When describing your pain, be sure to mention how intense it is, where it was located, its nature and also the time of day.
 You can also assess your pain using a scale – for example, a zero might mean “no pain”, while a ten would be equal to the “worst possible pain”.
 Mention the solutions you resorted to for pain relief, whether these include medication, various therapies, natural remedies, etc. You might also want to record how the pain felt after some time, or what activities were associated with such symptoms.

 You might not necessarily want to be detailed in your app entries.
 Nevertheless, you should find the energy and time to record your symptoms in a detailed manner.
 Aside from assessing your pain on a scale from 1 to 10, you can mention whether the pain interferes with your activities or not.
 You can use various adjectives to describe the pain, including “disrupting”, “discomforting” or “unbearable”.

-A health journal app such as ours is quite helpful for those who suffer from chronic pain.
+A health diary app such as ours is quite helpful for those who suffer from chronic pain.
 Aside from adding information to the pain log sheet, one can keep track of additional factors influencing the symptom, such as stress, mood, nutrition, physical activity and so on.